How to troubleshoot importing errors

 Error: “Required fields missing”

 For every import, there are several fields that are required, while others are optional.
 If you’re getting an error saying that required fields are missing, first check your required fields to be certain they’re included in your file.
-There are different required fields for each type of data so please see the table below:
+There are different required fields for each type of data.
+Take a look at the table below to learn more.

 If you’re sure that all your required fields are full, you may try adding an additional column to your file in which you’ll place 1’s for each row that contains information.
 Since we’re using CSV, empty cells at the end of a row can sometimes confuse the system.
 Adding this column can correct that issue (you won’t be importing it, so it will not appear in your database).